 What if I don’t want to choreograph anymore?

 In accordance with the Choreographer Contract all choreographers sign at the beginning of the year, choreographers are expected to see their piece through to the end of the production.
 Only under extreme circumstances may a choreographer resign from their position and responsibilities.
-If extreme circumstances arise, choreographers are asked to contact the Executive Board at email@example.com as soon as possible.
-It is up to the Executive Board’s discretion of what will become of the choreographer’s piece if they resign.
-Choreographers that resign in the fall semester will be fined $40 to their student account and $60 during winter break and spring semester, except in cases of extreme emergency.
+If extreme circumstances arise, choreographers should contact the Executive Board at email@example.com as soon as possible.
+Consequences for resignation are at the discretion of the Executive Board.

 Want to hear thoughts from past choreographers?